-- UDDI and Web Services - UDDI and Business Registry
+- Section 11.1.1, "UDDI and Web Services" - Section 11.1.2, "UDDI and Business Registry"

-For details about the UDDI data structure, see "UDDI Data Structure" on page 10-3.
+For details about the UDDI data structure, see Section 11.1.3, "UDDI Data Structure".

-UDDI and Web Services
+11.1.1 UDDI and Web Services

 The owners of Web Services publish them to the UDDI registry.
 Once published, the UDDI registry maintains pointers to the Web Service description and to the service.